patrikbartok/fs-microservice/README.md

   - configure a load balancer to distribute traffic

 Docker is used to build and push images to a registry, while Kubernetes is used to deploy and manage these images in a scalable and reliable way.
-This setup ensures consistency and scalability.
+This setup ensures consistency and scalability